Speak to a pro: 425-689-7249

 If you’re coming from electric heat, you likely spend a bit more on the installation cost, but this will be offset by the additional rebates from Puget Sound Energy.

-PSE Rebates – ductless heat pump conversions
+PSE Rebates – Electric heat to heat pump conversions (ducted and ductless)

-• $800 rebate
+• $1,500 standard rebate

 • $2,400 efficiency boost for low & moderate income households